barkinozakay/City-Market-Customer-Relation-in-Turkey/README.md

 # City-Market-Customer-Relation-in-Turkey
-A basic full stack application for supermarket shopping in Turkey.

 First, you have to have a solution stack.
 I suggest you to download "ampps" (https://www.ampps.com/).
 After installing ampps, you need to download this code and move it to the "ampps install directory"/www/. (for ex: "C:\Program Files (x86)\Ampps\www").